ZeroDot1/Clevit/README.md

 * (6) Now double click on the execuable or yet on this terminal write this: `./TPad`
 * (7) Enjoy!

+# Translation

+* If you want to help translate the TPad, it's in the zanata: https://translate.zanata.org/project/view/Tpad?dswid=-7688

 # Contact

 Any doubt or question , send me an email.